 2. Advertise and Interview

 Unless you already know who you want to employ, think about placing your advert in the local newspaper and on job recruitment sites.

 Decide which applicants meet the requirements of your job - you can ring the Direct Payment Support Team if you are having difficulty with this.

 Interview your chosen applicants: ask everyone the same questions and make notes.
 Don't forget to ask for proof of legal entitlement to work in the UK.

 You can also give the successful candidate a call but you must also offer the job in writing.

-Carry out checks for the successful candidate, you should send for 2 references (one should always be from a previous job) and consider having a DBS (police) check done.
+Carry out checks for the successful candidate, you should send for 2 references (one should always be from a previous job) and think about having a DBS (police) check done.

-Consider whether the staff require any training before they begin.
+You might have to think about training staff might need before they begin.
 The Direct Payment Support Team can give information about free training.

 It's good practice to meet you PA before they start to show them the ropes and introduce them to other staff.
 Remember - employer's liability insurance must be taken out, by law, before your PA starts work.